Biochemical Technology

 Instructor

-Liz Duckett lives in Blissfield with her husband Jordan and 1 ½ year old daughter Lyla.
-She enjoys spending time with her family, going for walks, camping, podcasts, Nicholas Sparks' books, and considers herself a 'foodie'.
-Aside from her middle school years in Jerome, Liz spent most of her childhood in Adrian.
-She attended the TECH Center as a senior and from there went on to pursue a Biochemistry degree from Adrian College.
-After 6 ½ years as an R&D Chemist working at Anderson Development Company, Liz is excited to return to her passion of biochemical technology.
+Liz Duckett attended the LISD TECH Center in 2011 and from there went on to pursue a Biochemistry degree from Adrian College.
+After 6 ½ years as an R&D Chemist working at Anderson Development Company, Liz was excited to return to her passion of helping others through biochemical technology.
 She is eager to share her experiences with her students and help them find their individual roads to a happy and fulfilling future.
+If this program intrigues you at all, Mrs. Duckett, encourages you to reach out to her with any questions to see if this program is a good fit for you!

 Contact Me